 About 10% of the population is Learning Disabled (LD.)
 Students who are LD can succeed and even excel, if they get appropriate accommodations, and apply individualized learning strategies.
 In addition, a DRC Counselor may recommend accommodations for students with Learning Disabilities.
 LD accommodations do not give students an advantage, they only “create a level playing field”.

 If you think you may have a Learning Disability, please make an appointment with a DRC Counselor at 707-468-3031.
 Students may be referred the Learning Disabilities Specialist, who will discuss your situation with you in greater detail.
 If a Learning Disability is suspected, testing will be arranged.
 There is no charge for this testing, but the total process takes two or three appointments and approximately six hours of testing.

 Students who have a documented Learning Disability are strongly recommended to enroll in one of the Learning Skills lab classes (LRS).
 Courses are available each semester on the Ukiah campus.
 These classes are designed for students with a documented learning disability.
 Students can use the lab as a quiet study area and receive instruction on assistive technology and study strategies.
 Students can also gain additioal information about their learning disability as well as specific strategies for learning and studying.

 - LRS 23 — Learning Skills Laboratory.
 This is a .5 (1.5 hours a week) or 1 (3 hours a week) unit course.

 - LRS 523 — Learning Skills Laboratory.
 This is a 0 unit course.

-All courses require the instructor’s signature.
-Please check the current semester schedule to see which courses are offered.
+All courses require the instructor’s or DRC Counselor signature.
 For more information, contact Learning Disability Specialist, Tascha Whetzel at 707-468-3151 or email@example.com.